 Since then, the Board and Staff have been busy reworking our internal structure including policies, principles, and practices that will help to solidify the organization and our work.
 We have come up with preliminary structures that will be tested, evaluated, and refined over the coming years.
 Our near term goal is to create a structure that best suits the FoF staff and community members to carry out the organization's mission.

 The Story of Finland's Community Center

-The planning for the new center began during the comp plan process.
+The planning for the new center began during the community’s comprehensive planning process in 2003-2005.
 In addition to the question “What would you like the community of Finland to be like in 20 years?” focus groups were also asked what they would like to see in a new community center.
 This information was incorporated into the Comp Plan, but also used to obtain $9,000 of support from the Northeast Minnesota Sustainable Development Partnership.
 With these funds, the Township was able to work with Paul Anderson of Partners and Sirny Architecture Firm and the University of Minnesota Center for Sustainable Building Research to obtain schematic designs for the building and to develop methods for incorporating sustainable elements into the new facility.

 In turn, the schematic design created allowed the Town to apply for funding in multiple places.
 In June of 2006, the Township voted to bond itself up to $750,000 to build the new building.
 A Community Center Committee met from 2004-2006.
 In June 2006 the Township moved to officially create two Committees, a fund-raising and a building committee, which met bi-weekly to plan for and coordinate the next steps for the building.
 In August of 2006, Congressman Jim Oberstar visited Finland and spent an hour at the Finland Rec.
 Hall learning about the hopes and plans for the new Community Center.